diaboy96/diaboy96/README.md

 - 👋 Hi, I’m @diaboy96
 - 👀 I’m interested in backend development
+- 💻 I have more than 4 years of practical experiences with PHP development
-- 🌱 I’m currently learning Android development in Java
+- 🌱 I’m currently learning Java development
 - 💞️ I’m looking to collaborate on bigger projects like information systems etc.
 - 📫 How to reach me:
   - Email: martin.davidik@email.cz